 Grilled vegetables are one of my favorite summer cookout sides.
 If you already have the grill going for veggie burgers, mushroom burgers, or black bean burgers, putting on a few grilled vegetable kabobs is an easy way to complete the meal.
 These skewers would also be a yummy side with BBQ Jackfruit Sandwiches, Oyster Mushroom Po’ Boys, or a hearty salad like my couscous, orzo, pasta, or potato salad.

 Alternatively, make them the main meal!
-Drizzle the finished grilled vegetables with tangy Greek salad dressing and serve them over quinoa or farro with tzatziki sauce and lots of pita.
+Drizzle the finished grilled vegetables with tangy Greek salad dressing or chimichurri and serve them over quinoa or farro with tzatziki sauce and lots of pita.
 Not in the mood for tzatziki?
 Pesto, cilantro lime dressing, or chipotle sauce would all be great sauces to go with your kabobs.

 Save leftover grilled vegetables and sauce for making sandwiches throughout the week!
 Head over to this post to see my best meal prep tips.

 For more easy dinner ideas, check out this post!